hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513032v1-mmar-a-challenging-benchmark-for-deep-reasoning-in-speech-audio-musi.md

 ---
 layout: default
-title: MMAR: A Challenging Benchmark for Deep Reasoning in Speech, Audio, Music, and Their Mix
+title: "MMAR: A Challenging Benchmark for Deep Reasoning in Speech, Audio, Music, and Their Mix"
 ---

 # MMAR: A Challenging Benchmark for Deep Reasoning in Speech, Audio, Music, and Their Mix